FrostKiwi/treasurechest/posts/analytical-anti-aliasing/analytical-anti-aliasing.md

 ### Implementation

 Let's dive into the sauce.
 We work with [signed distance fields](https://www.youtube.com/watch?v=62-pRVZuS5c), where for every point that we sample, we know the distance to the desired shape.
-This information may be baked into a texture as done for [SDF text rendering](https://github.com/Chlumsky/msdf-atlas-gen) or maybe be derived _per-pixel_ from a mathematical formula for simpler shapes like [bezier curves or hearts](https://iquilezles.org/articles/distfunctions2d/).
+This information may be baked into a texture as done for [SDF text rendering](https://github.com/Chlumsky/msdf-atlas-gen) or may be derived _per-pixel_ from a mathematical formula for simpler shapes like [bezier curves or hearts](https://iquilezles.org/articles/distfunctions2d/).

 Based on that distance we fade out the border of the shape.
 If we fade by the size of one pixel, we get perfectly smooth edges, without any strange side effects.
 The secret sauce is in the implementation and [under the sauce](https://www.youtube.com/watch?v=bRL8v6--bW4) is where the magic is. _How_ does the shader know the size of pixel? _How_ do we blend based on distance?